What enhancements have been made to SDA?

 - Customized Subset: This procedure has also been revised in that recoded and computed variables may now be included in a subset.
 If pre-set selection filters have been defined by SAMHDA, these filters now apply to the interactive version of the subset procedure as well as to the analysis programs.
 A Comma Separated Values (CSV) file is available for output.

 Content adapted from the SDA Manual (version 3.3)

-For further information on SDA, please select the Getting Started button from the SDA menu or visit the SDA Tutorial.
+For further information on SDA, please select the Getting Started button from the SDA menu or consult the Online Analysis Using SDA page.